itpp-labs/misc-addons/project_task_auto_staging/README.rst

 Automatically move tasks
 =========================

-Move tasks of projects to administrator-defined stage.
+Move tasks from one stage to another after some days of non-use.
-Counting days is from the date of the last modification of the task (including the time of the last message).

 Settings:

-* The stages for auto move may by defined in 'Configuration\\Stages\\Task Stages'.
+* The stages for auto move may by defined at 'Project\\Configuration\\Stages\\Task Stages'.
 * Enable/disable auto moving tasks in the project.
-* The time for job can be configured in 'Automation\\Scheduled Actions'.
+* Time of Cron job can be configured at 'Settings\\Automation\\Scheduled Actions'.